Since COVID-19 maintaining Limited Partners engagement is a top priority for Private Equity FIRMS

 Recently, we had the opportunity to sit down with nine individuals who are the heads of investor relations for major general partners.
 We asked what was at the top of their list in terms of operational challenges.
-Across the board, the most commonly mentioned issue was lack of LP engagement.
+Across the board, the most commonly mentioned issue was lack of limited partners engagement.

 What can investor relations teams do to increase LP engagement?
 Our recommendations focus on four areas: